borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 ## Acknowledgments
 I would like to thank again the interesting discussions originated in the [gtsam-users](https://groups.google.com/g/gtsam-users/c/c-BhH8mfqbo/m/7Wsj_nogBAAJ) group.
 Stefan Gächter guided a rich conversation doing some important questions, and Frank Dellaert motivated the idea of writing a post about it.

 Coincidently, similar discussions at the [Dynamic Robot Systems](https://ori.ox.ac.uk/labs/drs/) group at the University of Oxford were aligned with the topics discussed here and facilitated the writing process.
-Special thanks to Yiduo Wang and Milad Ramezani for our conversations, derivation and testing of the formulas for the covariance of relative poses presented here, Marco Camurri for feedback on the notation, and Maurice Fallon for encouraging to write this post.
+Special thanks to Yiduo Wang and Milad Ramezani for our conversations, derivation and testing of the formulas for the covariance of relative poses presented here, Marco Camurri for feedback on the notation and proofreading, and Maurice Fallon for encouraging to write this post.